-After receiving an application for a licence to manufacture veterinary chemical products in Australia, the APVMA notifies the applicant within ten days.
+After receiving an application for a licence to manufacture veterinary chemical products in Australia, the Australian Pesticides and Veterinary Medicines Authority (APVMA) notifies the applicant within 10 days.

 1. Assessing an application